 Discovering King Arthur Carrousel in Disneyland shares some fun and interesting fact about this classic Disneyland attraction.
 This attraction has been around since opening day in 1955 and is still just as popular today!
 Find out some history, fun facts, and more!

 Discovering King Arthur Carrousel in Disneyland

 King Arthur Carrousel in Disneyland has so much interesting history.
-I really enjoy learning about Disneyland and the attractions.
+I really enjoy learning about Disneyland and its attractions.
 So today, I thought I would share some fun things about this attraction that is in Fantasyland.

 Origin of King Arthur Carrousel in Disneyland

 First on the list for Discovering King Arthur Carrousel in Disneyland is the origin of this attraction.
 The original manufacturers of this attraction are the Dentzel Carousel Company.
 (Aka G.A.
 Dentzel Company) in Philadelphia, Pennsylvania.
 Unfortunately, it is unknown as to the original date it was manufactured.
 The earliest records for the carousel dates back to 1922.
-The Carousel in Disneyland was in Toronto Canada at Sunnyside Park from 1922-1954.
+The Carousel in Disneyland was in Toronto Canada at Sunnyside Park from 1922-to 1954.
 And now, of course, it has been at Disneyland since 1955.